Mummies

 Mummy HK43 Burial 71

 The first wrapped or padded body was found undisturbed in Burial 71 in 1997.
-This young woman (she wore her hair short leading to initial confusion that she was a man) had been covered with matting and buried with eight pots, one still with its lid in place.
+This young woman (c.
+25-30 years) wore extremely short crops, little more than 1cm long, leading to initial confusion that she was a man.
+She had been covered with matting and buried with eight pots, seven of which were placed before her head above the upper matting with only one placed behind the head beneath the matting.
 The pot behind her head still contained round loaves of bread, which contained very few actual grains, being composed mainly of chaff.
 Beneath the matting, her body was covered in a linen shroud.

 Mummy HK43 Burial 16